AJ9/GoogleMaps/README.md

 A basic XCode project including a working google maps demo.

-The full Google Maps walkthrough can be found [here](https://developers.google.com/maps/documentation/ios/start), but for a quick start download this project and add your Google Maps API key see [Usage](https://github.com/AJ9/GoogleMaps#usage).
+The full Google Maps walkthrough can be found [here](https://developers.google.com/maps/documentation/ios/start), but for a quick start download this project and add your Google Maps API key ([How to get an API Key](https://github.com/AJ9/GoogleMaps#how-to-get-a-google-maps-api-key).

+# Usage

+You need to add your own Google Maps API Key to this project!
+This is done changing this line in the **AppDelegate.m** to include your Google Maps iOS key.

+`NSString * GoogleMapsAPIKey = @"YOUR-KEY";`

+An example might look like:

+`NSString * GoogleMapsAPIKey = @"BGzaSyAbfNKVd_EWpC-f2TjGBoCX17tc6PQm4-k";`

 # How to get a Google Maps API Key